-Ibn Hajar Al Asqalani (d.
-852 AH)
+Ibn Hajar Al Asqalani:

-In Fath hul Bari the famous commentary on Sahih Bukhari Ibn Hajar says, “Al Jihad literally means toiling, labouring, facing hardship and difficulty and in Shariah it means: exerting and struggling against the infidels it is also used for ‘mujahada tu shaitan’ struggling against the devil to reject his suggestions to commit evil and his temptation for lust”.
+In his book ‘Fath hul Bari’ the famous commentary on Sahih Bukhari, Ibn Hajar says, “Al Jihad literally means toiling, labouring, facing hardship and difficulty and in Shariah it means: Exerting and struggling against the infidels it is also used for ‘mujahada tu shaitan’ struggling against the devil to reject his suggestions to commit evil and his temptation for lust”.

-Bukhari’s book of Al Jihad Was-sair (Book for fighting and marching) has 199 sections containing 308 ahadith; extolling, praising and teaching about every aspect of Jihad.
-It outlines the different categories of a mujahedeen, the hours in paradise, the wish to become a martyr, the one who fights to raise the Divine name, the excellence of being a martyr, paradise lies under the shade of the sword, Chivalry in the battlefield.
-Women’s jihad: being mobilised for jihad, dividing the booty; how the angels shade the martyrs; the mujahids’ wish to return to the world once again to fight; encouragement to take part in Jihad, inviting people to Islam, etc.
+Imam Bukhari’s book of ‘Al Jihad Was-sair’ (Book for fighting and marching) has 199 sections containing 308 ahadith; extolling, praising and teaching about every aspect of Jihad.
+It outlines the different categories of mujahedeen, the rewards in paradise, the wish to become a martyr, the one who fights to raise the Divine name, the excellence of being a martyr, paradise lies under the shade of the sword, Chivalry in the battlefield.
+Women’s jihad, being mobilised for jihad, dividing the loot, how the angels shade the martyrs, the mujahids’ wish to return to the world once again to fight and encouragement to take part in Jihad, etc.

 In order to fully understand the significance of the term ‘Jihad’ we must look at some other forms of Jihad, so far we have seen that Jihad is in defensive war, to defend one’s country and one’s freedom of religion.
-It is narrated that when the prophet was returning to Medina either from the campaign of Tabuk or after the conquest of Makkah, he said, “We have j returned from a lesser Jihad to greater jihad”.
+It is narrated that when the prophet (peace be upon him) was returning to Medina either from the campaign of Tabuk or after the conquest of Makkah, he (peace be upon him) said, “We have returned from a lesser Jihad to greater jihad”.
 He was asked, “What is this greater Jihad O Messenger?”
-He replied, “Disciplining oneself”.
+He (peace be upon him) replied, “Disciplining oneself”.
 So here we come across another form of Jihad which is about self disciplining and exerting oneself to improve.

-In another words use rational arguments to convince them of the truth of Islam; “Use your intellect and wisdom to invite them to your Lord and argue with them in a beautiful manner.”

-(An Nahl: 125) So the Jihad bil Quran is jihad using the Quran.
+The Quran also talks about a ‘great jihad’ it says, “Don’t follow the disbelievers, and strive against them using this (Quran) with ‘jihadan Kabeeran’ (a great struggle)” (Al Furqan: 52).
+In other words use rational arguments to convince them of the truth of Islam; “Use your intellect and wisdom to invite them to your Lord and argue with them in a beautiful manner” (Nahl: 125).
+So the ‘Jihad bil Quran’ is jihad using the Quran.

-In Makkah for thirteen years this was the Prophet’s only form of Jihad; every day challenging their ignorance.
-Imam Razi comments on the verses, ‘jihadan Kabeeran’ Although some take it to mean Qital, fighting, but this is a Makkan Surah, and the permission to fight was given in Madinah so it can not mean fighting”.
+In Makkah for thirteen years this was the Prophet’s (peace be upon him) only form of Jihad; every day challenging the ignorance of the Quraysh.
+Imam Razi comments on the verses, ‘jihadan Kabeeran’.
+Although some take it to mean Qital, fighting, but this is a Makkan Surah, and the permission to fight was given only in Madinah so it can not mean fighting”.
 The following verse of surah Hajj is also significant; it uses the word jihad in a wider sense than Jihad as war.
-The Quran comments: “And strive in Allah’s way as you ought to strive.”
-(Al Hajj: 78)
+The Quran comments: “And strive in Allah’s way as you ought to strive” (Hajj: 78).

-Razi (d.
-604 AH) asks ‘what is this jihad (striving)?’
+Imam Razi asks ‘what is this jihad (striving)?
 He gives six meanings: